- Vaccine Service – Privacy Notice

 Identifiable data will be used by the PHA from the VMS for health protection purposes.
 Anonymised information gathered will be used for reports and the production of official statistics and helps to inform DoH policy.

-Flu vaccination data will be used by the PHA for the purposes of managing flu vaccine efficacy, effectiveness and for population health management.
+Flu and shingles vaccination data will be used by the PHA for the purposes of managing vaccine efficacy, effectiveness and for population health management.

 Disease observation and monitoring is a core public health function of the PHA.
 Health bodies need to make sure they have the right information available to them at the right time to inform decisions and actions across the public health system.
-This helps the PHA to control the spread of COVID and reduce the impacts of flu.
+This helps the PHA to control the spread of COVID, reduce the impacts of flu and reduce the burden of shingles in the population

 Data to be collected